-- 2. Outline planning permission has been granted for the demolition of the Point and redevelopment of this site for retail and leisure floorspace for a maximum of 20,600 sq.m of floorspace. - 3.
+- 1. The refurbishment and extension of the Milton Keynes Gallery in Theatre Walk where planning permission has been granted. - 2.
+Outline planning permission has been granted for the demolition of the Point and redevelopment of this site for retail and leisure floorspace for a maximum of 20,600 sq.m of floorspace. - 3.
 Planning permission has been granted behind retained and refurbished facades for the redevelopment of Lloyds Court for a mixed use development of around 10,500 sq.m of largely A1 retail floorspace together with other uses. - 4.
 Outline planning permission has been granted for the proposed expansion of Midsummer Place by Intu for various uses, including retail, financial and professional services restaurant, leisure etc. - 5.
 The most significant redevelopment opportunity within the Primary Shopping Area is the Food Centre, south of Midsummer Boulevard East, which has been largely empty since the closure and relocation of the Sainsbury's and Waitrose stores within this building to sites elsewhere within the city.

-Figure 1 CMK City Centre Boundary Map
+Figure 4.3 CMK City Centre Boundary Map